un4rch/openpilot_AdvExamples/docs/openpilot_blackbox_attack.md

 ### Monitoring Metrics:
 - **Detection confidence**: How confident the system is in detecting an object.
-- **Distance predictions**: Comparing predicted distances with real distances to assess the impact of the AE
+- **Distance predictions**: Comparing predicted distances with real distances to assess the impact of the AE.